gk199/Run3-HCAL-LLP-Analysis/Classifiers/README.md

 Currently having issues with opening up plots on SWAN and Lxplus, so temporary solution is to visualise them on GitHub.
 This can be ignored.

 **6. running.py**
 This is the main script for training and evaluating the 3DCNN using the 3D jet images in the form of .h5 files.
-There are several different modes to choose from in main(), the main one is training/evaluation.
-Filepaths will need to be changed.
+This code is originally ran on SWAN using a GPU.
+The code is designed to train and evaluate the 3DCNN models imported from the models.py script, and can plot metrics such as the ROC curve.
+To run, select the train option first so that the model is trained and saved in.keras format, and which can then be evaluated.
+Filepaths to the training files will need to be changed.